 As 26-year-olds age out of their parents’ healthcare plans, many turn to private health plans for coverage.

 26-year-olds who are unemployed, working part-time, or who freelance may not have employer dental coverage, or may want better or cheaper coverage than what their employer offers.
-Individual dental plans give 26-year-olds the ability to find coverage that satisfies their lifestyle and budget as they shop for their own plans for the first time.
+Individual dental plans, which may be bought through a broker or via direct insurance, give 26-year-olds the ability to find coverage that satisfies their lifestyle and budget as they shop for their own plans for the first time.

 Like freelancers and the self-employed, unemployed Americans who don’t qualify for dental coverage through an employer can find an affordable private dental plan that suits their coverage needs.